sudogene/tp/docs/DeveloperGuide.md

 2. CanoE-COACH shows a list of students
 3. User requests to delete a specific student in the list
 4. CanoE-COACH deletes the student
+5. CanoE-COACH removes the student from all the trainings he is scheduled in.
     Use case ends.

 **Extensions**